Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Proof of Theorem

 \section{Proof of Theorem \ref{main_result}}

-In the previous section, we showed in Proposition \ref{oracle_estimator}, that the proof of the main result boils down to estimate the trace of the covariance matrix, the operator norm and the sparsifying parameter $p$.
-For the trace and operator norm it is enough to obtain an estimate that holds up to an absolute constant.
-On the other hand, for the parameter $p$, we need a more accurate estimator because we need to divide the estimator by $p$, so an estimate that holds only up to constants would insert a bias. \begin{remark} The best possible convergence rate is at least
+In the previous section, we showed in Proposition \ref{oracle_estimator}, that the proof of the main result boils down to estimate the trace of the covariance matrix, the operator norm, and the sparsifying parameter $p$.
+For the trace and operator norm, it is enough to estimate it with a multiplicative absolute constant.
+On the other hand, for the parameter $p$, we need a more accurate estimator.
+In fact, since we need to divide the estimator by $p$, an estimator $\widehat{p}$ that do not convergence to $p$ would insert a bias. \begin{remark} The best possible convergence rate is at least